AmaPal09/UD_FEND_NLP/README.md

 ## Project Requirements
 ### Architecture
-Project files should be places in src folders, seperate for client and server.
+Project files should be placed in src folders, seperate for client and server.
 Client side files should be categorized as per code type.
 Prod files should be populated in `/dist` at root level.